jsa91/kwh_display/README.md

 ## Known Limitations

 Currently, it is not possible to adjust the offset price according to power tariffs.
-Additionally, it is not possible to customize the price levels (Billigt, Normalt, Dyrt) to your own preferences.
 Hopefully, this feature will be added in the future.

 ## Development